mcaliman/mcaliman.github.io/_posts/en/java/2023-04-11-java-hashcode.md

 The `hashCode` method is a fundamental method of the `Object` class in Java.
 This method returns an integer value representing the hash code of the object.

-The `hashCode` method is mainly used to improve the performance of hash-based data structures, such as `HashMaps`.
-When you insert an object into a `HashMap`, its hash code is used to determine the location where the object should be stored in the map.
+The `hashCode` method is mainly used to improve the performance of hash-based data structures, such as `HashMap`s.
+When you insert an object into a `HashMap`, its hash code is used to determine the location at which the object should be stored in the map.

 To use the `hashCode` method correctly, it is important to follow some rules.
 First, the `hashCode` method must be appropriately overridden in subclasses.
 Additionally, if two objects are equal according to the `equals` method, then they must return the same hash code value.